DucManhPhan/DucManhPhan.github.io/_post_preparation/2020-12-10-the-lifecycle-of-entity's-state-in-hibernate.md

     - Persistent instance variables must be declared private, protected, or package-private and can be accessed directly only by the entity class’s methods.
 Clients must access the entity’s state through accessor or business methods.

-A this time, we will continue to discuss about the lifecycle of an entity or about the entity's states.
+At this time, we will continue to discuss about the lifecycle of an entity or about the entity's states.

 Below is an image that describe the relationship between an entity's state.